 Want a 35 ft high wall along the Brickell waterfront?
 Neither do we.
 We need sustainable, equitable solutions to deal with sea level rise and storm surge.

 The U.S. Army Corps of Engineers is proposing a $4.6 billion investment to address storm surge risk in our region.
-This proposal, called the "Back Bay Study," combines a range of "grey" infrastructure options like seawalls and flood gates - but, largely leaves out nature-based solutions like mangrove restoration.
-You can read the full proposal HERE.
+This proposal, called the "Back Bay Study," proposes a range of "grey" infrastructure options like giant walls in Biscayne Bay and flood gates, but largely leaves out nature-based solutions like mangrove and restoration and living shorelines.
+It proposes to bisect neighborhoods with walls too -- and could make flooding worse.
+You can read their full proposal HERE.

 USACE BACKBAY TSP PROPOSED at Brickell Bay Drive

 Photo credit: Curtis + Rogers Design Studio & Downtown Development Authority

 As ground zero for sea level rise and a hurricane-prone region, Miami needs big investments in resiliency.
 But the plan has to work for our community and our environment too.
 This proposal should be modified to focus on:

 - Nature and nature-based features like living shorelines and coral restoration

 - Fortification of critical infrastructure such as water and wastewater treatment plants

 - Septic to sewer conversion as a pollution prevention and resiliency measure

 - Investment in under-resourced communities